-The spirited and observant Manchester Terrier costs an average of $600 to purchase and has a life expectancy of 14 to 16 years.
-They won’t cost as much as having a kid, but these game terriers can still rack up a potential minimum healthcare cost of around $10,500.
-Common health issues with the breed include cataracts, patellar luxation — kneecap issues — and cardiomyopathy.
+The spirited and observant Manchester Terrier costs an average of $500-$1,000 to purchase and has a life expectancy of 14 to 16 years.
+They won’t cost as much as having a kid, but these game terriers can still rack up a potential minimum healthcare cost of around $10,500 over their lifetime.
+Common health issues with the breed include cataracts, patellar luxation — kneecap issues — and diabetes.

 These small dogs, weighing only 10 to 16 pounds, are often referred to as “little black devils,” thanks to their mischievous and energetic temperament.
-Schipperkes cost an average of $650 to purchase, and typical bathing costs come in around $30.
+Schipperkes cost an average of $1,200-2000 to purchase.

-Their lifetime healthcare costs are much lower than other dog breeds at only $1,000.
-Grooming costs sit around $42 due to a coat that requires careful attention, but the good news is, these dogs hardly shed.
+Their minimum lifetime healthcare costs are much lower than other dog breeds at only $1,000.

 German Wirehaired Pointer

 Owning a German Wirehaired Pointer sounds like a dream come true to some, but you might want to consider adopting one instead of buying.
-These medium-sized hunting dogs cost an average of $700.
-Bathing costs are minimal at just $35.
+These medium-sized hunting dogs cost an average of $800-$1,200.

-German Wirehaired Pointers make the least-expensive dog list because they’re generally healthy, with potential minimum healthcare costs of about $1,700 throughout their 12- to 14-year lifespan.
+German Wirehaired Pointers are generally healthy, with potential minimum healthcare costs of about $1,700 throughout their 12 to 14-year lifespan.

-As smart dogs that hate inactivity, a Border Collie falls on the list of least expensive dogs thanks to an average purchase price of only $525 and lifetime healthcare costs of around $1,800.
-Just look out for hip and eye health issues, which can progress throughout their 13- to 16-year life expectancy.
+Smart dogs that hate inactivity, Border Collies have an average purchase price of $800-$1,500 and lifetime healthcare costs of around $1,800.
+Just look out for hip and eye health issues, which can progress throughout their 12 to 15-year life expectancy.